 The reframe that works

 Failing the K53 once is normal.
 The third-attempt pass rate is over 90%.
-The test isn't a referendum on whether you can drive — it's a procedural exam you can re-take.
+The test isn't a referendum on whether you can drive.
+It's a procedural exam you can re-take.

 Frequently asked